 Who are your favourite authors and what is it that you love about their work?

 Top of the list has to be Virginia Woolf.
 I became mesmerised by her vision in my early twenties and remain fascinated by her writing.
 Reading her encouraged me to take risks.
 Although I love her novels, it is her letters and diaries I find most intriguing.
 I’ve read the major biographies about her life and most of the novels based on it.

 Other writers I admire include Edna O’Brien, A S Byatt, Alice Hoffman, Cormac McCarthy, Susan Hill, Doris Lessing, Sebastian Faulks and Elizabeth Von Armin.
 And I recently discovered the rather splendid, Patrick Gale.
 Each of these writers possesses the ability to instantly create a doorway through which the reader simply has to step.
 Dodie Smith’s I Capture the Castle has the best fictional opening line ever and I reread Jane Eyre every few years.
 To Kill a Mockingbird would be my Desert Island book.
 It has everything.
-I own a lovely collection of books by Joanne Harris – all her adult novels in pretty, hardback editions.
-She understands authentic magic and knows the spells that makes it probable.
 All of these writers (and a myriad others) have encouraged me to do as Francine Prose suggests and “read like a writer” in order to maybe learn a few tricks of the trade, from my betters.

 Tell me something unusual about yourself.